How To Identify and Cure Bitter Pit

 BITTER PIT

-Bitter pit is caused by a chemical imbalance in the tree, either a shortage of calcium or to much potassium or magnesium.
+Bitter Pit is a disease of apple trees.
+It is caused by a chemical imbalance in the tree, either a shortage of calcium or too much potassium or magnesium.
 This is often caused by a shortage of water at a crucial time in the development of the apples.

 The symptoms are several small brown sunken pits on the surface of the apple.
 The flesh below the pits is also browned and tastes bitter.
-The number of affected areas will increase considerably throughout storage.
+The number of affected areas will increase considerably throughout storage, so don't store apples which show any signs of Bitter Pit.

 GO TO THE GARDEN PEST AND DISEASE MAIN PAGE FOR